Fort Buchanan keeps the Thanksgiving Football Tradition alive in the Caribbean

 |0

-This work, Fort Buchanan keeps the Thanksgiving Football Tradition alive in the Caribbean [Image 5 of 5], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Buchanan keeps the Thanksgiving Football Tradition alive in the Caribbean, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.